vortexmakes/RKH/doc/readme.txt

 	When RKH_EN_GRD_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
 See
 	#RKHGUARD_T structure definition.

--	\b RKH_EN_BCH_EVT_ARG
-	\n \n Determines the function prototype of the branch selection from conditional pseudostate.
-	When RKH_EN_BCH_EVT_ARG is set to one (1) this function adds as argument a pointer to ocurred event.
-See #RKHBRANCH_T structure definition.

--	\b RKH_EN_BCH_HSM_ARG
-	\n \n Determines the function prototype of the branch selection from conditional pseudostate.
-	When RKH_EN_BCH_HSM_ARG is set to one (1) this function adds as argument a pointer to state-machine structure RKH_T.
-See
-	#RKHBRANCH_T structure definition.

 -	\b RKH_EN_STATE_NAME
 	\n \n When RKH_EN_STATE_NAME is set to one (1) the state structure